The Krays, 1990

 The Krays location: Standing in for ‘Whitechapel’s ‘The Blind Beggar’: Bacchus, Hoxton Street, Hoxton, London N1

 George Cornell (Steven Berkoff) was the rival reckless enough to refer to Ronnie as "a fat poof" in public.
 It may have been the 'fat' more than the 'poof' that stung ex-boxer Ronnie's pride.
 The Blind Beggar has been not only been thoroughly modernised but also stands on a busy main road.
-The pub used for the shooting in the film is Bacchus, 177 Hoxton Street at Bacchus Walk, in the middle of Hoxton Market.
-The local little boozer – at the time of filming – is now itself revamped as a high-style restaurant.
+The pub used for the shooting in The Krays is 177 Hoxton Street at Bacchus Walk, in the middle of Hoxton Market.
+The local little boozer – at the time of filming – became high-style restaurant Bacchus, but is currently closed and being revamped again.
+That's Hoxton for you.

 Off Kennington Road is Walcot Square, at Sullivan Road, where Reggie Kray’s violent reaction to two guys admiring his car sends his wife Frances into hysterics.